Screenly/cli/docs/CommandLineHelp.md

 ###### **Subcommands:**

 * `login` — Logs in with the provided token and stores it for further use if valid.
 You can set the API_TOKEN environment variable to override the stored token
-* `logout` — Logs out and removes the stored token
+* `logout` — Removes a stored authentication profile.
+Removing the active profile leaves no profile active; other profiles are kept
 * `me` — Show information about the currently authenticated profile
 * `auth` — Manage stored authentication profiles
 * `screen` — Screen related commands